Rajlalith/Raj-Lalith-Challa/README.md

 ## 👨‍💻 About Me

-- 🚀 Currently working on software projects with AI and data-driven components
+- 🚀 Currently building software projects that incorporate AI and data-driven features
-- 🤝 Open to collaborating on software engineering, AI/LLM, and data analytics projects
+- 🤝 Open to collaborating on software engineering, AI/LLM, and data analytics work
-- 🛠 Interested in system design, scalable architectures, and data-informed decision making
+- 🛠 Strong interest in system design, scalable architectures, and making decisions backed by data
-- 🌱 Learning data structures & algorithms, core software engineering principles, AI/ML, and data analytics fundamentals
+- 🌱 Actively strengthening fundamentals in data structures & algorithms, core software engineering, AI/ML, and data analytics
-- 💬 Ask me about software design, DSA, AI-powered systems, or data analysis
+- 💬 Happy to chat about software design, DSA, AI-powered systems, or data analysis
-- ⚡ Fun fact: I enjoy refactoring code almost as much as writing it — clean code matters
+- ⚡ Fun fact: I genuinely enjoy refactoring—clean, readable code matters just as much as shipping

 ---